m2osw/eventdispatcher/README.md

 if you want some of your `process_<name>()` called in a specific order.

+## Debugging Connections

+Each connection you create should be given a unique name.
+Note that the same type of connection may be created multiple times.
+If possible, use a counter or some similar function to define a unique name.

+    my_connection::my_connection()
+        : ...
+    {
+        set_name("my_connection");
+    }

+This helps you when you turn on the debug as the communicator and other parts of the code will be able to print the name of the connection being tweaked (added, removed, receiving a message, still being in the communicator when it shouldn't, etc.)

+Here are a few functions you can use for this purpose:

+* `communicator::set_show_connections()`

+  This function tells the communicator that you want it to show you which connections it is listening to.
+This is particularly useful when trying to end your application cleanly by removing all your connections.
+If one remains behind, it is at times difficult to know which one.

+  This flag needs the debug connection log level to be appropriate to work.

+* `communicator::debug_connections()`

+  Defines the log level of the debugger used along the connection.

+  The log level needs to be really log to be useful.
+So at least `SEVERITY_DEBUG`.
+It is likely to be even better if you use `SEVERITY_ALL`.

+* `communicator::log_connections()`

+  A lighter weight than the `debug_connections()` above, this functions prints out the complete list of connections remaining after a `remove_connection()` happened.
+In many cases, this is sufficient.

+  Which function to use will generally depend on the number of logs you get and how often the remove versus the `poll()` happens.

+* `dispatcher::set_trace()`

+  When sending and receiving a lot of messages, it can be difficult to make sure that they travel where required.
+This function allows for the dispatcher to display messages as they are received.

+  **IMPORTANT NOTE:** This does not print anything on the sender side, only the receiver.
+In most cases, we have not found it useful to have it on the sender side.
+There logs can help you to make sure the correct functions get called as required.

+  In most cases, this is done at the time you initialize the dispatcher in your messenger class.

 ## Timers

 The base `connection` class is viewed as a timer, so that means all your